04 June 2020

 As much as it was a technological achievement, it was also a fantastic propaganda stunt.
 The citizens of America were terrified not helped by a willing free-press that milked the drama for all it was worth; a period of history known as The Sputnik Crisis.
 The Soviets had done it first and America was caught with it's technological pants hanging around its ankles.

 Sputnik was launched into space using an Inter-Continental Ballistic Missile (ICBM) rocket, and thus provided two propaganda advantages; being the first to put a satelite into space and proof the Soviets could land a nuke on American soil from Russia.

 President Eisenhower's poll ratings hit an all time low as reporters explained the phenomenon by revealing that the Soviets were educating scientists at three times the rate of America and were gaining a considerable technological advantage.
+Communism was more beneficial to society than Democracy.
 The proof could be heard on the radio - a simple beep.